 Note:

 The conversion to NIF is a possible basis for a natural language processing (NLP) application that creates, for example, named entity annotations.
 A non-normative algorithm to integrate these annotations into the original input document is given in Appendix F: Conversion NIF2ITS.
-This algorithm is non-normative because many decisions depend on the actually employed NLP application.
+This algorithm is non-normative because many decisions depend on the particular NLP application being used.

 5.8 ITS Tools Annotation

 In some cases, it may be important for instances of data categories to be associated with information about the processor that generated them.
-For example, the score of the MT Confidence data category (provided via the mtConfidence attribute) is meaningful only when the consumer of the information also knows what MT engine produced it, because the score provides the relative confidence of translations from the same MT engine but does not provide a score that can be reliably compared between MT engines.
+For example, the score of the MT Confidence data category (provided via the mtConfidence attribute) is meaningful only when the consumer of the information also knows which MT engine produced it, because the score provides the relative confidence of translations from the same MT engine but does not provide a score that can be reliably compared between MT engines.
 The same is true for confidence provided for the Text Analysis data category, providing confidence information via the taConfidence attribute, or the Terminology data category, providing confidence information via the termConfidence attribute.

 ITS 2.0 provides a mechanism to associate such processor information with the use of individual data categories in a document, independently from data category annotations themselves.